 - Optional: pepperoncinis

-Make the dressing: Combine the parsley, basil, oregano, garlic cloves, red wine vinegar, sugar, salt and pepper (to taste, I use 1/4 teaspoon pepper and 3/4 teaspoon salt) in a food processor or blender and pulse to combine and chop the herbs.
+Make the dressing: Combine the chopped parsley, chopped basil, oregano, garlic cloves, red wine vinegar, sugar, salt and pepper (to taste, I use 1/4 teaspoon pepper and 3/4 teaspoon salt) in a food processor or blender and pulse to combine and chop the herbs.
 Slowly drizzle in the olive oil and pulse until combined.
+Don't over pulse/mix or your olive oil can become metallic tasting.
 Place in the fridge in a mason jar while preparing other ingredients.
 Shake to recombine dressing ingredients as needed before adding to the salad.